← Back to all projects

 Research & Analytics

-We used qualitative and quantitative research to inform our plan to redesign our teaching materials into a full curricula.
+I used qualitative and quantitative research to inform my plan to redesign our teaching materials into a full curricula.
 At the time, our method of teaching was to meet each new design team with a 1-hour video call to introduce the main workflow of Abstract, followed a few weeks later by a 1-2 hour video call with a set of topics into which customers could choose to dig deeper.
 Our research consisted of:

 • A simple survey sent to each team after a video call that asked them to rate their trainer on a scale from 1-10 and allowed feedback in an open-ended text box.